knime-ip/knip-python-extensions/README.md

 by [Christoph Goehlke](http://www.lfd.uci.edu/~gohlke/)
 to byte-stream images from and to Python.

-This results is an increased memory footprint and additional processing time.
+This results in an increased memory footprint and additional processing time.

 ### Requirements